locationtech/geomesa/docs/user/convert/premade/geonames.rst

 Ingest Commands
 ---------------

-Check that ``geonames`` simple feature type is available on the GeoMesa tools classpath.
+Check that the ``geonames`` simple feature type is available on the GeoMesa tools classpath.
 This is the default case.

 ::